Tables (pandas)#

 Overview#

 There are numerous methods of subsetting Series and DataFrames in pandas.
 For example, Series values can be subsetted using the [ operator.
-However, this can be confusing since both using numeric indices and the index values are permitted, and it can be unclear which method is actually employed.
+However, this can be confusing since both using numeric indices and the index values are permitted (at the time of writing), and it can be unclear which method is actually employed.

 In agreement with the Python philosophy, where explicit is better than implicit, the recommended subsetting methods are using .loc and .iloc, which are discussed in the following sub-sections.
 The principal difference between .loc and .iloc is: